intuition-dev/intuDocs/meta-$lides.managers/metabake-manager-slides.md

 # Better performance
 <!--Related to FRont-end first:
-- Backedn made to fit the final data needed for the app the user will be interacting with
+- Backend made to fit the final data needed for the app the user will be interacting with
 - Not the other way around: Result a high performant and well optimized backend with the best suite structure -->
  ---